w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 ![image](https://imgur.com/1f6zxoU.png)

 The custom heap struct is beneath the GOT region, so I easily overwrite the `readline` function pointer with my one_gadget.
-Fortunately, there is 1 that satisfies the condition.
+Fortunately, there is the 1 that satisfies the condition.

 ![image](https://imgur.com/TbG73to.png)